If you’ve ever had a website, you know that finding the perfect domain name for your brand can be a time-consuming and challenging process.

 4. Registrar auction

-While the domain name is on hold with the registrar, the registrar may attempt to sell it in an auction to the highest bidder.
+While the domain name is on hold with the registrar, the registrar may attempt to sell it in a domain auction to the highest bidder.
+This process allows interested parties to bid on valuable domain names that are currently unavailable for general registration.

 If it sells, the highest bidder will have to wait the entire 30 days for the registrar’s hold to be lifted before they can take possession of the domain name.